MasterHiei/SampleApp/README.md

 # README

-This App is a pratice of Rails Tutorial.
+This App is a practice of Rails Tutorial.

 ## Differences